schustischuster/evoGE/orthologs/README.md

 ## Make angiosperm phylogeny and ortholog gene plots

-This code allows to generate the angiosperm phylogeny and coding/non-coding orthologous gene plots.
+This code allows to build the angiosperm and mammalian phylogenies based on divergence times obtained from [TimeTree](http://www.timetree.org/), and to generate plots showing the total number of coding/non-coding orthologous genes for the pairwise species comparisons.

 ## Contents